The Man in the Moon (1991 film): Production

-The cinematography was by Academy Award-winning cinematographer Freddie Francis.
+The film was shot by Academy Award-winning cinematographer Freddie Francis.
 As Witherspoon was clearly a minor at the time of filming, her parents were on set during filming of the skinny dipping scene.
 The waterhole and swimming scenes were filmed on location at Kisatchie Bayou and Kisatchie Falls in Natchitoches Parish, Louisiana.
-This area is part of Kisatchie National Forest.
+The area is part of Kisatchie National Forest.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 73 out of 100, based on 18 critics, indicating "generally favorable" reviews.

 Janet Maslin of The New York Times praised the performances of Waterston, Harper, and Strickland.
 Maslin also wrote, "Mr. Mulligan also gets an outstandingly natural performance out of Miss Witherspoon, who has no trouble carrying a lot of the film single-handedly.
 It falls to her to remind the audience that this story is at heart about a family, and she does."

-The film was highly praised by Roger Ebert, who awarded the film four stars in his review and included it at No. 8 in his Top 10 list of the best films of 1991, declaring:
+The film was highly commended by Roger Ebert, who awarded the film four stars in his review and included it at No. 8 in his Top 10 list of the best films of 1991.
+He said:

 Nothing else [Mulligan] has done... approaches the purity and perfection of The Man in the Moon.
 As the film approached its conclusion without having stepped wrong once, I wondered whether he could do it - whether he could maintain the poetic, bittersweet tone, and avoid the sentimentalism and cheap emotion that could have destroyed this story.
 Would he maintain the integrity of this material?
 He would, and he does.